CyberSecuriTim/ad-configuration/README.md

 <h3> STEP 1.75: Access the created the VM via its public IP address and your preferred Remote Desktop Connection client. </h3>

 - I used the Windows Remote Desktop Connection app for this lab.
+- Use the admin credentials that you assigned to the VM during its creation to login to the Remote Desktop session.

 ![image](https://github.com/user-attachments/assets/e7fc2ba4-5652-4b19-9ddc-ea6385ad4e9a)